 At the time of the hearing, the Department must prove the charges in the accusation with clear and convincing evidence.
 This is a lower standard of proof than the “beyond a reasonable doubt” standard used in criminal trials.

-The convicted realtor can offer evidence to rebut any of the DRE’s allegations, including testimony from witnesses.
+You can offer evidence to rebut any of the DRE’s allegations.
+We find that witness testimony can be very persuasive.

-If the Department succeeds in its case, the ALJ typically recommends that the DRE impose a certain disciplinary measure against the realtor.
+If the Department succeeds in its case, the ALJ typically recommends that the DRE impose a certain disciplinary measure against you.
 The Department can adopt this recommendation, modify it, or reject it.

-Note that brokers have the right to appeal the DRE’s decision by filing a writ with the Superior Court.
+Note that you have the right to appeal the DRE’s decision by filing a writ with the Superior Court.

 6. Can I become a real estate agent if I have a criminal history?

-The answer depends on when the conviction occurred, and the nature of the conviction offense.
+The answer depends on when the conviction occurred, and the nature of the conviction offense, including any aggravating factors.

-The general rule is that the DRE cannot deny someone a real estate license if the party does not have a conviction within seven years before the date of his/her license application.
-But if there was a conviction, and it is substantially related to the duties of a broker, then the Department can disapprove licensure.15
+The general rule is that the DRE cannot deny you a real estate license if you do not have a conviction within seven years before the date of your license application.
+However if there is a conviction, and it is substantially related to the duties of a broker, then the Department can disapprove licensure.

-Note also that the Department can deny a license if the applicant was convicted of any of the following, no matter when the conviction occurred:
+Note also that the Department can deny you a license if you were convicted of any of the following, no matter when the conviction occurred:

-- a crime for which the applicant has to register as a Tier II or Tier III sex offender,
+- a crime for which you have to register as a Tier II or Tier III sex offender,

 - a financial felony related to real estate brokerage, or